 Why internet recruiting become so important.

-The second important reason that the internet is vital to recruitment stems from its expansion of the recruitment market.
+Another important reason that the internet is vital to recruitment stems from its expansion of the recruitment market.
 The internet allows employers to seek human resources on a global scale.
 The ability to screen applicants remotely allows for companies to find the most talented and qualified help without being limited to local markets.

 Typically the process for recruiting on the internet is the same as recruiting in the traditional way with some exceptions.
 The process involves: applicant racking, preliminary screening, interviewing, and selection.
 Applicant tracking begins with sorting through applications and determining which applicants are best suited for the job.
 Using the internet this process is made very simple since it involves electronic files rather than using a paper system.
 (Jones, 2007).